indiefan/nodebot/README.md

 After you have node installed, simply:

-* Updated config.js with your settings
+* Update config.js with your settings
+* [Optional] Add/Remove and plugins you want in `lib/plugins/`
 * Run `node run.js`

 #Plugins